eslint/archive-website/docs/1.0.0/rules/vars-on-top.md

 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->
-# Require Variable Declarations to be at the Top (vars-on-top)
+# Require Variable Declarations to be at the top of their scope (vars-on-top)

 The `vars-on-top` rule generates warnings when variable declarations are not used serially at the top of a function scope or the top of a program.
 By default variable declarations are always moved (“hoisted”) invisibly to the top of their containing scope by the JavaScript interpreter.